lich-uct/molpher-lib/doc/source/usage/installation.rst

     3. *molpher_install_python* -- This builds the C++ Python extension and installs the Python package into :envvar:`CMAKE_INSTALL_PREFIX`.

-        By default, the primary Python distribution on the system is used.
+        By default, the Python distribution in the active environment is used.
 You can specify a different executable with :command:`-DPYTHON_EXECUTABLE`.

         If you want to update the SWIG wrapping code before this target is run, you can instruct cmake to do so with